fleetdm/fleet/docs/1-Deployment/(d)-Example-deployment-scenarios.md

 `Migrations completed`

 Before we can run the server, we need to generate some TLS keying material.
 If you already have tooling for generating valid TLS certificates, then you are encouraged to use that instead.
 You will need a TLS certificate and key for running the Fleet server.
-If you'd like to generate self-signed certificates, you can do this via the following steps (note - you will be asked for severl bits of information, including name, contact info, and location, in order to generate the certificate):
+If you'd like to generate self-signed certificates, you can do this via the following steps (note - you will be asked for several bits of information, including name, contact info, and location, in order to generate the certificate):

 ```
 openssl genrsa -out /tmp/server.key 4096